Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Citharischius crawshayi King Baboon

 Large burrowing spiders with beautiful rust-colored, velvety "fur" that are easily distinguished from Hysterocrates spp. by their very thick rear legs.
-These are native to Kenya (Near Tsavo, oft collected from the scrubland off Mombassa Rd., despite the fact that it's a park).
+These are native to East-Central Africa and the females may get up to 7 or 8" in legspan.

-Supposedly, they are extremely difficult to breed (though they do have lots of young).
+Supposedly, they are extremely difficult to breed.

 Citharischius